peterhinch/micropython-async/lowpower/README.md

 however, rely on the fact that the scheduler algorithm behaves as described above.

+`rtc_time` imports `rtc_time_cfg` and quits if `rtc_time_cfg.enabled` is
+`False`.
+This ensures that `uasyncio` will only be affected by the `rtc_time` module if `rtc_time` has specifically been enabled by application code.

 The `rtc_time` module ensures that `uasyncio` uses `utime` for timing if the module is present in the path but is unused.
 This can occur because of an active USB connection or if running on an an incompatible platform.

-This ensures that under such conditions performance is unaffected.
+The above precautions ensures that application behaviour and performance are unaffected unless `rtc_time` has been enabled, a USB connection is absent, and the hardware is a Pyboard 1.x or Pyboard D.

 ###### [Contents](./README.md#a-low-power-usayncio-adaptation)